tommasorigon/logisticVB/vb_logistic_tutorial.md

 SVI_output  <- logit_SVI(X = X, y = y,  prior = prior,  iter = iter, tau = tau, kappa = kappa) # SVI algorithm
 ```

 Finally, we simulate posterior samples from the Gaussian approximating posteriors arising from CAVI and SVI optimizations.
-These samples will be used to compare the approximating distributions from the two algorithms.
+These samples are useful to compare the approximating distributions from the two algorithms.

 ```r
 set.seed(100)